 For shoes, I packed just two pairs.
 The first was a pair of flip-flops, which I wore in the hostel showers.

-The other was a pair of Ugg Simmens waterproof boots in brown.
+The other was a pair of Ugg Wilde waterproof boots in slate.
 I’ve raved about these boots on other posts in the Travel Fashion Girl Facebook group before, but now I can say it loud and proud: these are the BEST boots for lightweight winter travel.

 Find out what our readers rate as the best waterproof boots for winter travel!